 How to set up Encrypted Email on a Mac or PC

 Hello there.
-Here is an extremely detailed step-by-step guide showing how to set up encrypted email with SecureMyEmail™ on a Mac or PC.
+Here is an overly-detailed step-by-step guide showing how to set up encrypted email with SecureMyEmail™ on a Mac or PC. 🙂

 NOTE: If you’re used to installing software on your computer, it’s doubtful you’ll need this guide, and think the steps are way way too granular.
-Just go download the software and jump into it.
-We made it pretty intuitive.
+Just go download the SecureMyEmail software and jump right in.
+We made it very intuitive and it’s free to try (and free to keep if you use Gmail, Yahoo, or most Microsoft email domains).

 This was done on an iMac with a Gmail account but, because we’re geniuses ;-), the apps and setup are nearly identical for ease of setup on all your devices.